-The Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA) limits the receipt of Food Stamp benefits to any three months in a 36-month period for able-bodied adults without dependents (ABAWDs) who are:
+The Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA) limits the receipt of SNAP benefits to any three months in a 36 month period for Able-Bodied Adults Without Dependents (ABAWDs) who are:

-- not working or volunteering (80 hours or more per calendar month), and/or
+- not working (80 hours or more per calendar month), and/or

-- participating in and complying with the requirements of a qualified training program or with employment and training known as SkillUP for 80 hours or more per calendar month.
+- participating in and complying with the requirements of a qualified training program for 80 hours or more per calendar month

-To receive Food Stamp benefits for more than three months in a 36-month period, all ABAWDs age 18 through 49 must comply with a training/work requirement.
-Any month the ABAWD is not complying with a training/work requirement and receives a full month Food Stamp benefits is considered a non-work month and counts toward the three-month limit.
+To receive SNAP benefits for more than 3 months in a 36 month period, all ABAWDs must comply with a training/work requirement.
+Any month the ABAWD is not complying with a training/work requirement and receives a full month SNAP benefits is considered a non-work month and counts toward the 3 month limit.

-EXCEPTION: After receiving Food Stamp benefits for three non-work months, ABAWDS can regain eligibility in certain circumstances (see section 1105.035.40 Regaining Food Stamp Eligibility).
+Exception: After receiving SNAP benefits for 3 non-work months, ABAWDS can regain eligibility in certain circumstances.
+(See section 1105.035.40 Regaining SNAP Eligibility)

-When an EU member turns 18 years old during the certification period, the individual becomes subject to the training/work requirement the month following the month in which the individual turns 18.
-EU members are exempt the month that they turn 50 years old.
+When a household member turns 18 years old during the certification period, the participant becomes subject to the training/work requirement the month following their birthday.
+Household members are exempt the month they turn 51 years old.